 This lace washcloth features a fancy scalloped border that you could also crochet separately, adding it to pre-made towels to personalize them.
 The washcloth itself is fun to make, though, so you don't want to miss the chance to work on it.
 It has a unique combination of puff stitches and half double crochet v-stitches.
-This creates terrific texture that is perfect for a washcloth and is also pretty when the cloth is just hanging in the bathroom awaiting use.
+This creates a terrific texture that is perfect for a washcloth and is also pretty when the cloth is just hanging in the bathroom awaiting use.

 03 of 05

 Crochet a luxurious washcloth with this free pattern.
 The washcloth is soft and gentle enough to use on a baby, but people of any age will enjoy using it.
-It's crocheted with Nature's Choice organic cotton yarn by Lion Brand, which is a great choice for a crochet washcloth.
+It's crocheted with Nature's Choice organic cotton yarn by Lion Brand, which is a great choice for a crocheted washcloth.

 Most good crochet washcloth pattern will call for cotton yarn since it is the best choice for products that are going to get wet.
-Cotton doesn't stretch out so much in water and doesn't hold the water too much like wool does.
+Cotton doesn't stretch out so much in water and doesn't hold the water too much as wool does.

 04 of 05

 This is a basic washcloth design worked in different colors for a totally different impact.
 Since you only need small amounts of each color, this version of the washcloth lends itself well to using up leftover yarn.
 Worked in the color shown, it's a great autumn design.
 Worked in red, white and green, it would be a terrific Christmas gift.Continue to 5 of 5 below.